Natural Health Products

 General Information

 Noni is an evergreen shrub or small tree that grows throughout the tropical regions of the Pacific Ocean, from Southeast Asia to Australia.
+Traditionally noni has been used to reduce fevers and to treat gastrointestinal disorders.

 Common Name(s)